 The Solution--A Shelter/Home for the children--The Lighthouse Center

 In June 2015, Humanility hired Collyn Laurio, a licensed social worker, to direct the Bogo Program and establish a 24/7 Crisis and Intervention Center which has now become a safe and loving home for the 22 former street children that now live there.
 Collyn has developed a program with her team that develops the children physically, emotionally, and spiritually.
-We have had a successful school year with 22 of our children completing school this year!
-We also provide community based help to provide schooling and food subsidies for 6 children living in the community.
-Collyn has built a team of 5 staff including a young man, Yvan, to help with the boys, a social work student to help with the girls, a teacher to tutor all of the children, and others who provide physical support needs.
+We have had 3 successful school years with over 30 of our children attending school this year!
+We also provide community based help to provide schooling and food subsidies for 8 children living in the community.
+Collyn has built a team of 9 staff including house parents, a social worker, bookkeeper, a teacher to tutor all of the children, and others who provide physical support needs.

 Not Street Children Anymore!

-One year later and the change in our kids is unimaginable.
+Three years later and the change in our kids is unimaginable.
 They have become a family under Collyn and her team's apt guidance.
+We now have our old land and all of our staff and kids live there.
 Our kids awaken each day in a safe and loving place, do their daily chores, eat healthy meals, attend school, ride bikes, play ping pong, and play baseball with the neighborhood children.
 (It helps that our kids have imported baseball bats and gloves!
 Sikat is how we say "Cool" in Filipino.)
 They are no longer embarrassed by their clothing, no longer have to beg for food or go hungry, and no longer sleep unprotected on the streets.
 Yvan has begun a gardening project with our older boys to grow our own vegetables, and our harvest of sitaw (local green beans) was plentiful this year!
 Our kids attended summer camp and tutoring and are geared up to begin their new school year in June.
 The Lighthouse Center has become well known in Bogo as the place that houses and helps street children, and the police and barangay captains deliver any children they find alone at night in Bogo to our shelter.

 We hope very much, you will join us on the journey and be inspired to help us change the trajectory of their lives and enable their dreams to come true.